Linda Masarira: Human rights activism

 After a series of demonstrations, petitions and protests for human rights violations by the Government of Zimbabwe during the Mugabe regime which she organised, she was incarcerated for more than 80 days in Chikurubhi Maximum Prison for challenging the government to respect humanity.
 During her days of incarceration, Masarira mobilised fellow women prisoners and led an inmate protest against poor conditions that women were facing including lack of sanitary pads and proper access to medical services.
 Because of her activism, Masarira was brutalised and moved to a male prison where she was placed on solitary confinement until she was finally granted bail by a High court order in September 2016.

-Linda Masarira organised a series of several successful campaigns including the “Bring back our women from Kuwait” campaign where she took a leading role in petitioning the government of Zimbabwe and the Kuwaiti Embassy to expedite the repatriation process to the stranded Zimbabwean women who had fallen victim to human trafficking.
+Masarira organised a series of several successful campaigns including the “Bring back our women from Kuwait” campaign where she took a leading role in petitioning the government of Zimbabwe and the Kuwaiti Embassy to expedite the repatriation process to the stranded Zimbabwean women who had fallen victim to human trafficking.
 Following this campaign, the government of Zimbabwe later came up with an expatriation plan for all trafficked persons outside Zimbabwe which saw more than 200 women victims coming back home.

-Linda Masarira and her 5 other allies including Lynette Tendai Mudehwe of Zimbabwe Activists Alliance launched the Occupy Africa Unity Square Campaign in June 2016, which was organised to run for 16 days.
+She and her five other allies including Lynette Tendai Mudehwe of Zimbabwe Activists Alliance launched the Occupy Africa Unity Square Campaign in June 2016, which was organised to run for 16 days.
 The campaign was crushed by Zimbabwe Republic Police who then arrested fellow activist Patson Dzamara and several other campaign members for made up robbery charges.

-Linda then got arrested on a charge of obstructing the course of justice.
+Masarira then got arrested on a charge of obstructing the course of justice.

 During her time at National Railways of Zimbabwe and Systems Technology, Linda was also involved in trade unionism where she mobilised other employees to fight for their labour rights, which got her fired from the organisations.

-She said challenges she faced as a young Zimbabwean is what shaped her opinions and these challenges include gender and justice, labor and justice as well as social injustice.
+Masarira said challenges she faced as a young Zimbabwean is what shaped her opinions and these challenges include gender and justice, labor and justice as well as social injustice.

 Political career

-Masarira is a former member of the executive management committee of the People's Democratic Party (PDP) responsible for recruitment and mobilization.
-She is the current spokesperson of the Movement for Democratic Change (MDC-T) led by President Dr Thokozani Khupe.
+Masarira was a member of the executive management committee of the People's Democratic Party (PDP) responsible for recruitment and mobilization.
+She was the spokesperson of the Movement for Democratic Change (MDC-T) led by President Dr Thokozani Khupe.

 In June 2018, Linda successfully registered to contest for the Harare Central parliamentary seat in the 2018 elections driven by her gender equality and conviction that she can make a difference for all workers facing labour injustice in Zimbabwe.

-In October 2021, Masarira argued over twitter that the Zimbabwean Electoral Commission should raise nomination fees, ranging from 25,000 to 50,000 USD, to create a political space filled with values of higher opinion.
+In October 2021, Masarira argued over Twitter that the Zimbabwean Electoral Commission should raise nomination fees, ranging from 25,000 to 50,000 USD, to create a political space filled with values of higher opinion.
 However, she herself failed to raise the nomination fund, leading to her being barred from running in the 2023 election as well as receiving mockery over social media.